ohscar/rmalloc/doc/paper/introduction.rst

     \chapter{Introduction}

 Computer systems can be generalized to be composed of two things: data, and code operating on said data.
 In order to perform useful calculations, real-world applications accept user data which often varies in size.
-To accomodate the differences, memory is requested dynamically, at runtime, using a memory allocator.
+To accommodate the differences, memory is requested dynamically (at runtime) using a memory allocator.
 The basic interface to the allocator consists of the two functions *malloc(size)* and *free(pointer)*: the application gives malloc a size and retrieves a pointer to a chunk of memory guaranteed to be at least *size* bytes.
-The operation *free(pointer)*, on the other hand gives the memory back to the system.
+The operation *free(pointer)*, on the other hand, gives the memory back to the system.

 The allocator in turn calls out to the operating system-provided memory mapping function, providing the allocator with